laumadmar/MOMIC_server/index.md

 Follow the next steps to quickly get MOMIC up and running locally:

-- clone MOMIC_server in your local directory via `git clone https://github.com/laumadmar/MOMIC_server.git`
+- clone MOMIC_server in your local directory via `git clone https://github.com/laumadmar/MOMIC_server.git` and inspect the content
 - cd into that directory
-- run `docker pull laumadmar/momic:latest` to download the docker image.
+- run `docker pull laumadmarq/momic:latest` to download the docker image.
 You can ensure that the image is installed by using `docker images`
 - run `docker-compose up` and once the server is up, press `CTRL+c` to stop the console output
 - run `docker-compose start` to keep the service running in the background
 - access the tool at http://localhost:8000/jupyter and log in with user momic, pass m0m1c

 An alternative is to create your container from the original instructions, which can be fully customised.
-After clonning MOMIC_server repository, rename the file `Dockerfile.steps` to `Dockerfile`. (**TODO** create Dockerfile.image and Dockerfile, the default will be the image)
+After clonning MOMIC_server from the repository, rename the file `Dockerfile.steps` to `Dockerfile`.
 - run `docker pull ubuntu:18.04` to download the ubuntu docker image
 - run `docker-compose up` and once the server is up, press `CTRL+c` to stop the console output
 - run `docker-compose start` to keep the service running in the background